lurxdel/La-Petite-Lure/README.md

 ### Acknowledgment
 We are grateful to our instructors for their guidance and support throughout the development of this project.

-This work reflects our learning journey and the collaborative efforts of the team.
+This work reflects my learning journey as a programmer

 ## Support Me
 If you like my work or find it helpful, you can support me by: